openstack/openstack-ansible/doc/source/admin/maintenance-tasks/rabbitmq-maintain.rst

 Migrate between HA and Quorum queues
 ------------------------------------

-In the 2024.1 (Caracal) release OpenStack Ansible switches to use RabbitMQ Quorum Queues by default, rather than the legacy High Availability classic queues.
+In the 2024.1 (Caracal) release OpenStack-Ansible switches to use RabbitMQ Quorum Queues by default, rather than the legacy High Availability classic queues.
 Migration to Quorum Queues can be performed at upgrade time, but may result in extended control plane downtime as this requires all OpenStack